-In specific instances, I.e. shifts of longer or variable lengths, the ordinary hours for a full time employee are able to be averaged over a roster cycle of greater than one fortnight e.g.: an employee who works 10 hour shifts may work 120 hours over a three week roster and be considered to be fulltime.
+In specific instances, i.e. shifts of longer or variable lengths, the ordinary hours for a full time employee are able to be averaged over a roster cycle of greater than one fortnight e.g.: an employee who works 10 hour shifts may work 120 hours over a three week roster and be considered to be fulltime.
 No employee shall be required to work more than a 10 hour rostered shift.

 - a) Alternative hours of work may be implemented by agreement between the employer, the employees directly affected and the NZNO.
-Such agreement shall be n writing and signed by the representatives of the parties. - It is recognised that some areas may continue to utilise the standard eight hour roster alongside the 10 hour rosters.
-If a party to this Agreement wishes, for health and safety reasons, to change the above roster patterns, they shall engage ina process of .consultation consistent with Clause 22 in order to do so. - b) Every employee shall have at least two consecutive 24 hour periods off duty each week. - No employee working 10 hours per rostered shift shall work more than five consecutive duties.
-Where five consecutive 10 hour duties are worked the employee must then have a minimum of three consecutive 24 hour periods off duty. - c) Overtime the following payments shall apply: - (i) Ten-hour shifts: Overtime shall be paid at Tl.5 for the 11th hour and T2 for additional hours worked In excess of a rostered 10 hour shift. - (ii) For all other employees working alternative hours of work, overtime shall apply after 80 hours per fortnight (Clause 8.3.1shall apply). - 6.13 In the event there is a staffing shortage which cannot be alleviated, patient cares and/or the volume and range of services may be reduced in accordance with direction by the appropriate manager and organisational policies.
+Such agreement shall be in writing and signed by the representatives of the parties. - b) Every employee shall have at least two consecutive 24 hour periods off duty each week.
+No employee working 10 hours per rostered shift shall work more than five consecutive duties.
+Where five consecutive 10 hour duties are worked the employee must then have a minimum of three consecutive 24 hour periods off duty. - c) Minimum breaks between duties: No 10-hour roster shall contain breaks between duties of less than nine consecutive hours.
+If the actual breaks are not achieved then the payment provisions of the overtime clause 8.0 shall apply.
+Note: if the employee requests a lesser break the overtime payments will not apply. - d) Overtime the following payments shall apply: - (i) Ten-hour shifts: Overtime shall be paid at T1.5 for the 11th hour and T2 for additional hours worked in excess of a rostered 10 hour shift. - (ii) For all other employees working alternative hours of work, overtime shall apply after 80 hours per fortnight (Clause 8.3.1 shall apply). - 6.13 In the event there is a staffing shortage which cannot be alleviated, patient cares and/or the volume and range of services may be reduced in accordance with direction by the appropriate manager and organisational policies.
 In addition, the following process shall apply: - 6.13.1.
-When a nurse considers they have reached the limits of safe practice they will be supported to resolve the situation as follows: - - (i) The Clinical Nurse Manager or equivalent position will be immediately informed of the situation by the nurse.
+When a nurse considers they have reached the limits of safe practice they will be supported to resolve the situation as follows: - - (i) The Nurse Manager or equivalent position will be immediately informed of the situation by the nurse.